 Covid-19 is lethal because it spreads rapidly, and in a very short time generates too many patients who simultaneously need care.
 Those who might normally be saved end up perishing because there were no resources in the middle of a wave.

-However, by a single vaccination, not only is the risk of severe illness with need for hospitalisation , but those who get Covid - the vaccine does not prevent it but just drastically improves outcomes - become very poor transmitters.
+However, by a single vaccination, not only is the risk of severe illness with need for hospitalisation completely eliminated , but those who get Covid - the vaccine does not prevent it but just drastically improves outcomes - become very poor transmitters.

 While long term immunogenic response research is ongoing, early data indicates that vaccines result in enough antibody generation within days that people who get Covid soon after; Yogi Adityanath got vaccinated on 5 April and tested positive on 14th, indicating infection days before.